The 5-Cent Coin: Who Is On the Nickel & What It Is Made of

 Both Lincoln on a penny and Jefferson on a nickel represent pillars of American leadership.
 Here’s a quick recap and its continuation with two other famous American coins and not less famous faces on them:

-• Lincoln is on the penny, where he has been featured since 1909, in honor of his 100th birthday.
+• Lincoln on the penny, where he has been featured since 1909, in honor of his 100th birthday.

-• Jefferson is on the nickel, a decision made in 1938 to mark his influence on American democracy.
+• Jefferson on the nickel, a decision made in 1938 to mark his influence on American democracy.

 • Monticello, Jefferson’s estate, has been the primary design on the back of the nickel, except for a brief hiatus during the Lewis and Clark bicentennial commemorations in 2004-2005.

-• Franklin D. Roosevelt is on the dime.
+• Franklin D. Roosevelt on the dime.
 He has been honored on the dime since 1946, following his passing in 1945.
 The dime was chosen to honor his founding of the March of Dimes, a campaign to combat polio, a disease he himself battled.

-• Washington is on the quarter.
+• Washington on the quarter.
 The quarter features George Washington, the nation's first president, since 1932, commemorating the 200th anniversary of his birth.
 Washington’s image symbolizes his role as the “Father of the Nation” and his leadership in the fight for American independence.

 A Historical Look at the U.S. Coinage